 Player height can be a very good indication of a proper putter length measurement.
 As mentioned before, it’s also important to ensure you are comfortable and in your traditional stance, but player height gives you a great starting point.
 As a general rule of thumb, most players currently use a putter that is too long for them.

 Walk into any golf store and see men’s putters sold at 34 and 35 inches.
 What you may not know is that the average putter length on tour is about 33.5 inches.
 You know just as well as I do that this is not because players on tour are shorter.
 Plenty of tall tour players that understand the benefit of getting their eyes over the ball at setup.

 Women’s putters are almost always sold standard in 33 inches.
 Most will need to get their putter cut down to the proper length.
 I hope that in the coming years, we will see more progress with custom putters and easier accessibility to 31 and 32-inch putters for all players.

 Check out the great video below on how to measure the putter correctly.

-Just to review, make sure you have the correct tools and a flat surface to work on.
-Keep the center of the putter flat on the ground and the measuring device lined up with the shaft the entire way up.
+Just to review so, you remember how to measure putter length, ensure you have the correct tools and a flat surface to work on.
+Keep the center of the putter flat on the ground, and the measuring device lined up with the shaft the entire way up.

 Any professional club fitter will tell you that the most important part of finding the perfect putter for your game is the length.

-Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
-His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.
+Nick is the founder of GolfSpan and an avid golfer.
+He's not quite a pro but has over 15 years of experience playing and coaching golfers worldwide.
+His mission is to bring the golfing community a better experience when it comes to choosing the right golf gear and finding the right setup for your game.